-Hebes canyon and the NE leg of Valles Marineris were left in the early stages of excavation and -wrt- Hebes two details seem significant: the long characteristic of the perimeter ridges and thier hung-ridges which have perpendicular orientation the ridge they hang from.
+Hebes canyon and the NE leg of Valles Marineris (Candor Chasma) were left in the early stages of excavation and -wrt- Candor two details seem significant: the long characteristic of the perimeter ridges and thier hung-ridges which have perpendicular orientation the ridge they hang from.
 It seems that we may be seeing corona at two scales, one that comes off the central ridge and reaches to the scallops of the perimeter wall the other which radiates from the up-scale tendril and climbs the remnant material between each primary tendril.

 The hanging dendritic fans seem to be from down-scaled tendrils of the primary which made its way from the central ridge to the trench perimeter.
 Look for the feathery remnants in all the images provided.